J-Seo/Korean-CommonGen/README.md

 conda install pytorch=1.9.0 torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia
 ```

+**We basically modified the code to enable evaluation even in the CPU environment.**

 ## 5. Training & Decoding

 To train and genetate the sentences, we use pytorch framework and [HuggingFace](https://github.com/huggingface/transformers) language modeling.